crossroadsfpga/enso/README.md

 # Hardware test
 ### Resotre the Quartus project
-1. Scp the exmaple project from scotchbuild00 /home/zzhao1/front_door_consumer.qar.
+1. Scp the exmaple project from scotchbuild00 /home/zzhao1/front_door_consumer.qar to your compile machine.
 2. Open Quartus prime pro 19.3.
-Under "Project" Tab, select Restor Archived Project.
+Under "Project" Tab, select Restore Archived Project.
 Restore it to desired path.
 Assuming the top-level folder after resotre is called `front_door_consumer`.

 ### Quartus Project file description (Just introduce most related files)
 - front_door_consumer (top-level folder)
   - ex_100G: folders that contains the 100Gbps Ethernet Core logic.
   - ex_100G.ip: the ip file for Ethernet Core
   - hardware_test_design (folder that we care most)
     - src: the src RTL code from RTL_sim.
-But the `define SIM` and `define NO_PCIE` should be commented in my_struct_s.sv.
+Note again the `define SIM` and `define NO_PCIE` should be commented in my_struct_s.sv.
+    - output_files: the bitstream file `alt_ehipc2_hw.sof` and some reports which can be viewed in Quartus.

-### Synthesize Quartus Project
+### Synthesize Quartus Project (you can skip this the first time)
 1. Open the quartus project under `your_path/front_door_consumer/hardware_test_design/alt_ehipc2_hw.qpf`
 2. Add new flow_director.sv (keep the interface the same.)
 You can add sub modules for flow_director.sv as well.
 3. Open the Compilation Dashboard.
 Click Compile Design.
 It may take 20 minutes if you don't change anything.
 This involves multiple stages.
 In the end, the Assembler will generate bitstream.

 ### Load bitstream and setup System console
 1. Download `hardware_test` folder to scotchbuild00 `your_scotchbuild_path`
-2. Copy the generated sof file from you compile machine (`your_path/front_door_consumer/hardware_test_design/output_files/alt_ehipc2_hw.sof`) to scotchbuild00 `your_scotchbuild_path/hardware_test/`.
+2. Copy the sof file from you compile machine (`your_path/front_door_consumer/hardware_test_design/output_files/alt_ehipc2_hw.sof`) to scotchbuild00 `your_scotchbuild_path/hardware_test/`.
+3. Change `your_path` in load.cdf and path.tcl to match `your_soctchbuild_path`.
 3. Run `./load_bitstream.sh` to load the bitstream.
 Note that the JTAG system console should be closed when loading the bitstream.

 ### Test Steps with PCIe